jack-blackson/ioBroker.countdown/README.md

 The goal of the adapter is to provide you a possibility to run countdowns for future events, with years, months, days, hours and minutes.
 It will provide you each of those valies seperately, and also two strings with a short and long version of the date.

-## Features to implement
-* Better checks for correct data input

 ## Displaying countdowns
 The adapter prowides you automatically a json table.
 You just need to use it with the json table widged.
 Please tick "No Header" there.
 It is possible to either display the short text or the long text.